Guildford Crowns the Town’s Best Bar None Winners

 Guildford’s pubs, bars, clubs and restaurants celebrated the return of the town’s Best Bar None Awards at the Electric Theatre on Wednesday 12th October, following a two year absence due to Covid.
 Delivered by Experience Guildford, the town centre’s Business Improvement District, the nationally acclaimed awards celebrate best practice amongst the licensed trade, showcasing the hard work and commitment of Guildford’s venues to create and run safe, responsible and inviting town centre evening economy businesses.

 A total of 34 venues gained Best Bar None accreditation across nine key categories, covering national and independent operators across the bar, pub, restaurant, late night venue and entertainment sectors.
 Each venue was assessed and judged by an expert panel on their delivery of four set operational criteria to select individual category winners.
 The assessment criteria included:

 - Prevention of crime and disorder

 - Protection of children from harm

-Late night venue, Rubix was crowned Best Bar None overall winner and also picked up the award for Best Late Night Venue and Best Independent.
+Late night venue, Casino, was crowned Best Bar None overall winner and also picked up the award for Best Late Night Venue (large).

-This year Guildford was again delighted to welcome back Mick McDonnell, National Coordinator of the Best Bar None scheme to help present the awards.
-Commenting on Guildford’s commitment to supporting and promoting a safe night-time economy and the strong partnership between supporting organisations, McDonnell says;
+Helping to present the awards, Sylvia Oates, National Best Bar None Co-Ordinator commended Guildford on its ongoing commitment to supporting and promoting a safe night-time economy and the strong partnership links that had been established between supporting organisations, saying:

 For more information on Guildford’s Best Bar None Awards and other initiatives to enhance and promote Guildford’s night time economy visit www.experienceguildford.com.